Ashwin-Ash-09/recipeui/README.md

-**Simple Revipe UI**
+**Simple Recipe UI**

 This React application provides a user-friendly interface to search for recipes from the MealDB API.
 Users can enter a search term, and the app will retrieve relevant recipes with ingredients and instructions.
 Error handling is implemented to handle potential issues.

 **Features:**

-- Search for recipes by keyword using the MealDB API
+- Search for recipes by keyword using TheMealDB API
 - Display retrieved recipes with title, image
 - Navigate to a detailed view of each recipe with full ingredients list and instructions
 - Error handling for API requests and search results (e.g., no results found, network errors)